Geko-X/MHW-Campaign-Expansion/player_handbook.md

 Everyone can bring their Palico on a hunt.

 Your Palico starts with your choice of any one Palico card.
 These must be unique across the party.
 You can spend materials to train your Palico and unlock a new ability to use.
-Your Palico can have a total of **four** abilities.
+Your Palico can have a total of **four** abilities to choose from, but can only bring **one** on a hunt.

 When departing on a hunt, all Palicos **must** have a unique ability.